 - While making conversation you can bring up topics people will likely be interested in and steer clear of ones that will bother them.

 - You can generally get a sense of what people want out of an interaction, and direct it accordingly (e.g., do they want to learn about you, talk about a hobby, or maybe brag about themselves and feel important?)

 - You can adjust your conversation style based on the other person's personality, sense of humor, and so on, e.g., if they're direct and straightforward, you can be too.
-If they seem more straight-laced, you can hold back on your darker sense of humor.
+If they seem more straight-laced, you can hold back on your darker jokes.

-- You can know to do thoughtful things for your friends, like being extra supportive to them on the day they have to give an important presentation.
+- You can know to do thoughtful things for your friends, like being extra-supportive on the day they have to give an important presentation.

 - When disagreeing or negotiating with someone you can see things from their point of view, rather than blindly thinking you're clearly right and they're your enemy for daring to have a different opinion.

 - You'll generally approach new people with a more open-minded, accepting attitude.

 Being empathetic doesn't mean you have to become a people pleaser, always mold your actions around what others want, and only tell everyone what you think they want to hear.
 What empathy does is give you useful information that you can choose to act on or not.
 If you're talking to a classmate and know that if you bring up Subject A she'll be neutral, and if you bring up Subject B she'll get mildly annoyed, that's better than stumbling into the situation blindly.
 Say, you need to give your co-worker some criticism.
 You aren't going to avoid telling them just because they may feel attacked.
 However, having a sense of how they see the world will help you choose how to phrase your feedback in the most effective way.

 One way people can seem socially awkward is when aspects of their empathy aren't well developed and they unintentionally come off as thoughtless and insensitive.

 Less-developed emotional empathy / ability to connect with other's emotions and show support